 Address: 205 E. Bay St.

 What it's known for: Located on busy US 17 west of Charleston's historic district, this relaxed restaurant serves what it calls "soulful food."
-It's the place to teach your kids about deviled eggs, po' boy sandwiches and other seasonal Lowcountry fare.
+The Glass Onion is the place to teach your kids about deviled eggs, po' boy sandwiches and other seasonal Lowcountry fare.
 Don't miss the dessert board or the homemade ice cream.

 Style: Southern, casual, family-friendly